-Financial liabilities:
+Financial liabilities

-Basic financial liabilities, including trade and other payables, bank loans, and preference shares that are classified as debt net of issue costs, are initially recognised at transaction price, unless the arrangement constitutes a financing transaction, where the debt instrument is measured at the present value of the future receipts discounted at a market rate of interest.
+Basic financial liabilities, including trade and other payables, bank loans, are initially recognised at transaction price, unless the arrangement constitutes a financing transaction, where the debt instrument is measured at the present value of the future receipts discounted at a market rate of interest.
 Basic financial liabilities also include certain other financial instruments where the Company does not have the unconditional right to avoid settling in cash or by delivery of another financial asset, or otherwise settle it in such a way that they would be financial liabilities.